Carmen Vazquez Rivera: World War II

 At the start of the United States involvement in WWII, the US Army and Navy Nurse Corps were not accepting Puerto Rican nurses.
 This position was reversed in April 1944, and Vazquez joined the United States Army that first year in December as a nurse.
-She quickly served in numerous leadership capacities, including becoming Head Nurse in charge of the orthopedic department San Juan's Fort Brooke and held the rank of Second Lieutenant.
+She quickly served in numerous leadership capacities, including becoming Head Nurse in charge of the orthopedic department with the 161st General Hospital at San Juan's Fort Brooke and held the rank of Second Lieutenant.
 Vazquez's other roles included serving as an auxiliary operating room supervisor, an instructor of auxiliary nurses, as well as performing the delivery of over 100 births.

 Following the conclusion of the war, Vazquez became a decorated veteran following her wartime service and received a signed letter from President Truman.
 She had also met with Truman in person at a WWII victory celebration held in Washington D.C. at the conclusion of the war.
 She was later transferred to the Hospital of Trinidad in 1946, after which she was honorably discharged and returned to her civilian nursing career.